AS97GitHub/ABC-FontEditor/README.md

     4. Pixel coordinate conversion and JSON export/import will still work correctly

 ## Notes
-- Glyph index `0` is protected and cannot be deleted
 - Changes are stored in memory until explicitly saved
 - `.dds` loading depends on Pillow DDS support